Mount RipEX2 into cabinet (Section 4.1, “Mounting”).

 Connect configuration PC (Section 3.3, “Connecting RipEX2 to a programming PC”).

-Test radio link quality (follow the SW manual).
+Test radio link quality (e.g. using Monitoring tool).

 Test your application.

 The radio modem RipEX2 is directly mounted using clips to the DIN rail.
 The mounting can be done lengthwise (recommended) or widthwise; in both cases with the RipEX2 lying flat.
 The choice is made by mounting the clips, one M4 screw per clip.
 RipEX2 is delivered with two clips, two screws and four threaded holes.
-Only use the M4×5 mm screws that are supplied.
+Use solely the M4×5 mm screws that are supplied.

 For vertical mounting to DIN rail, L-bracket (optional accessory) is used.
-Only use the M4×5 mm screws that are supplied.
+Use solely the M4×5 mm screws that are supplied.

 For flat mounting directly to the support you must use the Flat bracket (an optional accessory).
-Only use the M4×5 mm screws that are supplied.
+Use solely the M4×5 mm screws that are supplied.

 The type of antenna best suited for the individual sites of your network depends on the layout of the network and your requirements for signal level at each site.
 Proper network planning, including field signal measurements, should decide antenna types in the whole network.
 The plan will also determine what type of mast or pole should be used, where it should be located and where the antenna should be directed to.